microsoft/vscode-docs/docs/languages/rust.md

 **Windows**

-On Windows, you will need to also install [Microsoft Visual Studio C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) in order to get the C/C++ linker `link.exe`.
+On Windows, you will need to also install [Microsoft C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) in order to get the C/C++ linker `link.exe`.
 Be sure to select the **Desktop Development with C++** when running the Visual Studio installer.

->**Note**: You can use the C++ toolset from Visual Studio Build Tools along with Visual Studio Code to compile, build, and verify any C++ codebase as long as you also have a valid Visual Studio license (either Community, Pro, or Enterprise) that you are actively using to develop that C++ codebase.
+>**Note**: You can use the C++ toolset from Visual Studio Build Tools along with Visual Studio Code to compile, build, and verify any codebase as long as you also have a valid Visual Studio license (either Community, Pro, or Enterprise).

 **macOS**